antler-hat/devolume/README.md

 # Ejector

-Ejector is a macOS application that helps you manage processes using external volumes.
-It allows you to identify and terminate processes that are preventing you from ejecting external drives.
+Ejector is a macOS utility that helps you safely remove external drives.
+It automatically ejects any drives that are ready to go and highlights the processes that still have files open so you can address them quickly.

 ## Features

-- Lists all external volumes connected to your Mac
-- Shows processes that are using a selected volume
+- Scans every mounted external volume on launch
+- Automatically ejects drives with no blocking processes
+- Aggregates all blocking processes in a single table with drive context
-- Allows you to terminate processes to safely eject the volume
+- Lets you terminate selected processes and retries the ejection flow

 ## Requirements